• Skip to primary navigation

 Sake is an alcoholic beverage made with fermented rice.
 Brewed in a similar manner as beer, the rice starch is converted to sugar, then converted to alcohol with the help of yeast.
 I have been able to locate it in many larger grocery stores with a wine section, liquor stores, and Japanese markets.

-Thickening Teriyaki Sauce
+Thickened Teriyaki Sauce

-I like to store Teriyaki Sauce on the thin side to use as an easy glaze.
+I personally like to store Teriyaki Sauce on the thin side to use as an easy glaze.
 If you’d like to thicken the sauce further, you can simmer it longer on the stove to reduce the mixture, or stir in cornstarch or potato starch as a thickener.

-A Few More Tips
+A Few More Homemade Teriyaki Sauce Tips

 This homemade teriyaki sauce recipe makes about 1 1/2 cups (360 milliliters), but you can easily increase or decrease the amounts as needed.
 Just be sure to use 2 parts soy sauce, 2 parts mirin, 2 parts sake, and 1 part sugar.